qualisys/Real-Time-Protocol-Documentation/client/index.md

 Int32    | Diameter Y | Marker Y size.

 ##### 3D component (OSC)
 Each marker is sent in a separate OSC message.

-The OSC address of this message is `/qtm/3d/` with the name of the marker in the end of the address string.
+OSC address:  `/qtm/3d/`	The marker name is appended to the end of the address string.
 Example: `/qtm/3d/marker1`.

 OSC type | Name | Description